Agile methodologies – from pandemic response to ongoing business operations

 Many of the changes that took place during the pandemic are here to stay, from working patterns to buying habits.
 Use of technology to solve practical problems has increased, raising expectations for speed, efficiency and convenience across all consumer and business to business (B2B) sectors.

 The ability to use agile methodologies as part of everyday business practice will depend on reliable data that can be accessed quickly and safely alongside improved training and workflow management.
-Organizational culture will need to change to align strategies and innovation with customer needs.
+Organisational culture will need to change to align strategies and innovation with customer needs.
 In the future you will need to give your teams the tools and skills they need to carry forward your vision based on data-driven decision making and experimentation.

 Keeping pace with change